helen-mel/helen-mel/README.md

 - 🌱 I’m currently learning : Software Development

-- 📫 How to reach me : here on github
+- 📫 How to reach me : [Here on github](https://github.com/helen-mel)

+- 🤔 I’m looking for help with : getting my first job as an it professional

 <!--